ten-protocol/foundation/governance-guidelines.md

 5.5	Voting
 ----------
 All Constitutional, Business and Advisory Governance Proposals outlined in sections 5.2 and 5.3 shall be presented to the Participants for voting.
-The Participants shall vote on a one vote per person basis to approve or reject the Governance Proposal.
+The Participants shall vote on a one vote per Obscuro account basis to approve or reject the Governance Proposal.
 Participant quorum shall require one third of the Participants to vote.
 Abstention is not a vote.
-[GT] What is the definition of a "person"?
-Is it a wallet address?
-A bona-fide online identity from a recognised identity provider?
-A doxxed identity?

 Provided quorum is met, Constitutional Governance Proposals shall require a four fifths majority vote to pass.
 Business Governance and Technical Proposals shall require a two thirds majority vote to pass.